zkmopro/mopro/docs/versioned_docs/version-0.0.1/FAQ.md

 Mopro is multi-platform and aims to support as many platforms as possible. iOS, Android and Desktop (through Rust/CLI) are the main platforms supported.

+There's also support for Web, but this is more for convenience and won't give any performance improvements over what people usually do on web (right now).

 There's also very experimental React Native support [here](https://github.com/anon-aadhaar/anon-aadhaar-react-native/commit/d6443316200cd3e1f17ad2679458cc6e6e9fe1f2).
 We aim to make this easier to consume.

 We welcome people to contribute support for [more platforms](https://github.com/zkmopro/mopro/issues/16).